dylan-lang/opendylan/documentation/hacker-guide/source/compiler-internals.rst

 there.
 The source location of well-known basic types and functions is dylan:dylan-user:boot-dylan-definitions().

-There is no method/function definition for this specific method call.
+There is no definition of this specific method.

-It is actually intercepted in
+The method dfmc-definitions:top-level-convert.dylan:
-dfmc-definitions:top-level-convert.dylan: boot-definitions-form? is a function which checks exactly for this function name. top-level-convert-forms behaves differently is boot-definitions-form? returns true, namely it calls booted-source-sequence(), which is defined in boot-definitions.dylan.
+boot-definitions-form? checks exactly for this name.
+The method top-level-convert-forms behaves differently if boot-definitions-form? returns true, namely it calls booted-source-sequence(), which is defined in boot-definitions.dylan.
 This method grabs the boot-record and returns it sorted as a vector.

 But what is a boot-record after all?
 Well, it's definition is all in boot-definitions.dylan, with the explanation "records the set of